lausek/lovm2/book/src/building/introduction.md

 ## Functions

-The whole `ModuleBuilder` is centered around the creation of `Hir`.
-As we already found out in the [Concepts](../concepts/bytecode.md) chapter, a `Hir` is conceptually equal to a function.
+The whole `ModuleBuilder` is centered around the creation of `HIR`.
+As we already found out in the [Concepts](../concepts/bytecode.md) chapter, a `HIR` is conceptually equal to a function.
 The resulting bytecode is able to process a given amount of parameters and leave a return value in place.

 As you can see in this example listing, you should not need to create such data manually as there is functionality for adding it to the builder directly.